featured image

 self._prompt_to_batch[new_prompt_id] = (batch_id, i)

-register_result is the method node executions call when they complete.
+register_result is what node executions call when they complete.
 It returns True exactly once — when the final iteration lands.

 def register_result(self, batch_id, index, images, metadata):